sulli83/milestone_project_1/README.md

 Directed to site from Instagram.
 Primary goal of app for this user is to provide clear and accessible links to contact details.
 Also to provide background information for the company and the work it carries out.
+Site clearly indicates the variety of work which company is capable of.

 ### User 3 -
 - - - -
-I am a user who has been directed to the site through a search for landscaping.
+I am a user who has been directed to the site through a search engine.
 Aims for this user are to provided a visually strong website which highlight the standard of work which the company routinely completes.
 To clearly highlight links to Instagram and to provide contact details for further enquiries.